All Episodes

 That's why I'm surprised to get a call from there.

-But he was going to point out that uh Carter had nothing to do with rescuing these embassy people in the movie Argo, just as Obama failed to rescue the Americans in Benghazi.
+But he was going to point out that Carter had nothing to do with rescuing these embassy people in the movie Argo, just as Obama failed to rescue the Americans in Benghazi.

 And the movie Argo doesn't say that Carter had anything to do with it.

-Uh the the movie Argo is basically about Canadians working with Hollywood.
+The movie Argo is basically about Canadians working with Hollywood.

-The Hollywood contribution was the creation of a totally fictitious production that they were working on, and that the Canadians were working with them on this production, and the reason that Canadians were in Iran was to scout movie locations, shooting locations for the movie.
+The Hollywood contribution was the creation of a totally fictitious production that they were working on, and that the Canadians were working with them on this production.

-So that if Iranian security got suspicious and called Hollywood to check the veracity of the claims, it'd be somebody there to answer the phone.
+And the Hollywood people gave him cover so that if Iranian security got suspicious and called Hollywood to check the veracity of the claims, there'd be somebody there to answer the phone.

-Um Argo Productions, greetings, hello, whatever, and be able to answer any questions.
+Argo Productions, greetings, hello, whatever, and be able to answer any questions.

-And that did happen a couple of times.
+That did happen a couple of times.

-They learned that six people were there that weren't uh were not there who should have been.
+And when they essentially called the role, when they checked on the people they had captured, they learned that six people were there that were not there who should have been.

 So they began a search for them.

-So the the pressure was on to get those six out of the country before they were found.
+So the pressure was on to get those six out of the country before they were found.

-And that's what the movie's about.
+And that's what the movie's about and how that successfully happened.

 Okay, brief time out.